ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 **1. Data Generation & Collection:**
+- Producing data into a Redpanda topic
+- A Python script generates synthetic hospital data
-- PostgreSQL as the operational database
+- PostgreSQL serves as the operational database
-- Python scripts generating synthetic hospital data
-- Redpanda (Kafka-compatible) for streaming data ingestion
+- Redpanda (Kafka-compatible) is used for streaming data

 **2. Stream Processing:**
 - Apache Flink for real-time data processing